HypoMarkup/PeerPapers/docs/notes.md

 # Message vs Broadcast

-- Messages are should be sent to one client
+- Messages should be sent to one client
 - Broadcast are intended to be sent to all clients or more than one client